Point Cloud Processing¶

 - New Project – clears the current data if any and asks for the new trajectory and new scan files.
 New data are loaded, and the trajectory is displayed.
-Calibration values and offsets are taken from the R1A scan files; filters are cleared.
+Calibration values and offsets are taken from the ROCK LiDAR scan files; filters are cleared.

 - Open Project – clears the current data and loads the trajectory and the scans from the selected project.
 The paths and the lasers are selected for display and export as specified in the project.
 Calibration values, offsets, and filters are loaded from the project file as well.

 - Paths – opens the list of currently selected trajectory segments with their display colors.
 Each can be checked and unchecked for display and for export, and each can be removed using the Remove action button.